Gexi0619/oozh/content/arch/bright-eyes-optical.md

 tags:
   -
   -
-thumbnail:
-description:
+description: Optometry student desperate for work finds opportunity in a run-down shop with hidden potential.
 ---
 My name is James Bright,

 I'm just finishing my four years at university studying to be an Optometrist.
 I had hoped to extend my study by an extra year to specialise in low vision,but my finances would not allow that.